Licences for using parks and beaches

 Surf schools

-Applications for a surf school licence is required by 1 July each year as the licence season commences on 1 September of each year.
-There are 2 licence options available being either a 12 month (annual) licence or an 8 month (summer) licence.
+Applications for surf school licences are required by 1 July each year as the licence season commences on 1 September of each year.
+There are two licence options available being either a 12-month (annual) licence or an 8-month (summer) licence.

-To apply for a licence, complete the Surf Schools on Tweed Shire Beaches application form(PDF, 107KB).
+To apply for a licence, complete and submit the Surf Schools on Tweed Shire Beaches application form(PDF, 1MB).

-The application lists all the operational requirements which will be assessed.
-Be sure to attach a copy of certificate of currency for public liability and all requested qualifications.
+The application lists all the operational requirements which will be assessed and how to provide evidence of appropriate qualifications.
 Applications will not be assessed unless these are provided.

 Non motorised water recreation businesses policy